-If anyone is the Kissinger of quantum physics, striving to forge peace in the century-old dispute over the meaning of the quantum, it is Howard Wiseman.
+If anyone is the Kissinger of quantum physics—in a good way, striving to forge peace in the century-old dispute over the meaning of the quantum—it is Howard Wiseman.
 A theoretical physicist at Griffith University in Brisbane, Australia, Wiseman thinks the debate hasn’t been resolved because it can’t be, given our present state of knowledge.
 Only when physicists develop a unified theory will they grasp where quantum physics stands in the grand scheme of things.
 In the meantime, the antagonists should call a truce by acknowledging that they’re making equally defensible assumptions.
 They should stop complaining the other side is just being thick-headed.

 I interviewed Wiseman in October at the Emergent Quantum Mechanics conference in Vienna.
 In this video, he boils the debate down to a schism between realists and operationalists, who clash not just on quantum theory but on the goals of science.
 (Each of those groups, in turn, is a fractious bunch.)
 Realists think quantum physics is nonlocal; operationalists don’t.
 But they’re reading different meanings into the word “nonlocal.”